Lidewey/Lidewey.github.io/1Themodel.md

 efficient technology by for instance switching from a high to a low oil consumption car or by using more efficient insulation techniques for the house.
-In the current version of model, endogenous efficiency phenomena are introduced through an explicit distinction between two types of housing and automobile investments: energy saving housing and “comfort” housing investments; low and high oil consumption cars.</p>
+In the current version of model, endogenous efficiency phenomena are introduced through an explicit distinction between two types of housing and automobile investments: energy saving housing and “comfort” housing investments; low and high oil consumption cars.<br>

-<p>In Three-ME, efficiency and sobriety phenomena decrease the consumer price since the
-share of energy into consumption decreases (see Section V ).
+&nbsp &nbsp &nbsp In Three-ME, efficiency and sobriety phenomena decrease the consumer price since the share of energy into consumption decreases (see Section V ).
 This allows for directly 9 capturing the so-called “rebound effect” in consumption behaviour often observed at the micro level (Bentzen, 2004; Sorrell and al., 2009).
 There is a rebound effect when the